X-Road: Central Server Architecture

 See http://nginx.org/ (opens new window) for details.

-management services that are used by security servers to perform management tasks such as registering a security server client or deleting an authentication certificate.
+A collection of services that are used by Security Servers to perform management tasks such as registering a Security Server client or deleting an authentication certificate.
 Management services make requests to Administration Service REST API to modify configuration.

 The signer component is responsible for managing the keys and certificates used for signing the global configuration.
 The signer is called from the management services component to create the signature for the configuration.

 The Central Server holds the X-Road configuration in a PostgreSQL database.
 The database contains the security policy of the X-Road instance as well as a list of members, Security Servers, global groups and management services.
 For a detailed description of the Central Server configuration refer to [DM-CS].
 The configuration can be modified through the Central Server user interface and management services.

 See http://www.postgresql.org/ (opens new window) for details.

 User Interface allows a user to manage X-Road members and Security Servers and define the global configuration parameters that are distributed to the Security Servers.